xddxdd/blog/source/_posts/en/article/random-notes/youhua-pt926g-fiber-modem-crack.lantian/index.md

 date: 2020-08-13 20:43:26
 ---

-This post explains the prodecure to obtain such privileges from a Youhua PT926G fiber optic modem, without disassembling the device or using serial port converters.
+This post explains the procedure to obtain such privileges from a Youhua PT926G fiber optic modem, without disassembling the device or using serial port converters.

 - Super Admin users on Web UI (telecomadmin)
 - Telnet's root user access